Red Star FC (Bangui)

-Red Star Bangui FC is a Central African association football club that currently plays in the Central African Republic League.
+Red Star Football Club, also called Red Star de Bangui is a Central African association football club that currently plays in the Central African Republic League.
 It is from the capital city of Bangui.

 History

 For the 2017/18 season, Red Star played in the Deuxième Division, the second-tier league in the county.
 By the 2018/19 season it was playing the top division.